mantovan234/RestAssuredMerchante/README.md

 # RestAssuredMerchante
-Example of a minimum test set for an Json-based endpoint using RestAssured and TestNG
+Example of a Maven Project with a minimum test set for an Json-based endpoint, using RestAssured and TestNG